rcrowley/fpf/README.md

 * Install packages.
 * Check package integrity.
 * Install dependencies.
-* Verifiy that dependencies are satisfied after installing the latest version.
+* Verify that a dependency is indeed satisfied after blindly installing the latest version from upstream.

 Related material
 ----------------